sam-caldwell/csci-430/docs/TO-DO.md

 - INPUT #n / LINE INPUT #n: see codegen gaps above; require numeric parsing with separators, string quoting rules, EOF behavior.

-## Built-in Functions Coverage and Types

--
-  verify types/arity in semantics.
-- Update `isKnownNumericFunction`/`isKnownStringFunction` to reflect the above; expand tests.

 ## Type System and Conversions

 - Variable kind defaults and suffixes are honored, but: